depression, loss of interest, loss of appetite, poor sleep, forgetfulness, irritability, guilt feelings, suicidal thoughts

-If you are suffering from depression, it is likely that you have a biological predisposition.
+If you are suffering from depression, you likely have a biological predisposition.
 Sometimes this can be genetic and hereditary.
 In people with depression, the levels of certain neurotransmitter chemicals are low between the synaptic clefts of neurons in the brain.
 Antidepressant medications work by increasing these neurochemicals.

-Psychologically, you may have inaccurate negative believes and thoughts about yourself.
-Having a negative self image will make you feel lousy about yourself and you may think that you are not worthy as a person or you may feel unloved.
+Psychologically, you may have inaccurate negative beliefs and thoughts about yourself.
+Having a negative self-image will make you feel lousy about yourself, and you may think that you are not worthy as a person, or you may feel unloved.
 Psychotherapy will help you to identify these negative automatic thoughts and your psychiatrist will teach you how to deal with them.

-As patients with physical illnesses have more stresses in their lives, depression often develops in patients suffering from medical problems such as diabetes, heart diseases and renal failure.
+As patients with physical illnesses have more stress in their lives, depression often develops in patients suffering from medical problems such as diabetes, heart disease and renal failure.
 This can cause problems as the patients are then less likely to comply with the treatment for their physical illnesses.
-Consequently they get trapped in a vicious cycle of worsening physical health and mood.
+Consequently, they get trapped in a vicious cycle of worsening physical health and mood.

 Illustrative Example of Depression